|Light brown with beige or gray roots, also found in other uncommon colors such as white face, platinum, or albino

 When compared to other hamsters, Roborovski hamsters are actually quite robust.
 However, that doesn’t mean they are impervious to illness.

-Although not as common in Robo hamsters, wet tail still is a very serious condition your hamster can have.
+Although not as common in Robo hamsters, a wet tail still is a very serious condition your hamster can have.
 It’s a bacterial infection that’s usually brought on by stress and affects the gut.
 If your hamster has a messy wet bottom and is refusing water, you need to seek a vet’s attention immediately.
 Left untreated, wet tail will cause hamster death.

 Though not quite as serious, Robo hamsters seem to be more susceptible to allergies than other hamsters.
 Most of the time the culprit is their bedding.
 A quick bedding changeout and cage cleaning could quickly solve the problem.
 You’ll know if your hamster is allergic if they have dry flaky skin, red rashes, greasy hair, or experience hair loss.